arcus-azure/arcus.webapi/docs/features/auth/certificate-authentication.md

 1. Find the client certificate configured on the HTTP request
 2. Determine which properties of the received client certificate are used for authentication
-3. The property value(s) of the client certificate matches the value(s) determined via configured secret provider
+3. The property value(s) of the client certificate matches the value(s) determined via configured secret provider, configuration or custom implementation

 The package allows two ways to configure this type of authentication mechanism in an <span>ASP.NET</span> application:
 - [Globally enforce certificate authentication](#Globally-enforce-certificate-authentication)